saitho/docker-apache-typo3/README.md

 # Docker image for TYPO3 CMS

+Get the container from: https://hub.docker.com/r/saitho/apache-typo3/

-* Checked compatibility with TYPO3 CMS 8.7 LTS and 9.1.0
+* Compatibility verified with TYPO3 CMS 8.7 LTS and 9.1.0
 * Comes with PHP 7.2.0 and an Apache server

 ## Sample docker-compose file